LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 16 - View the active parking list and stop parking.md

 }
 ```

-Which means if logged in user tried to access for example `/register` url, it will be redirected to `parkings.active` route instead of `vehicles.index` route.
+This means if the logged-in user tried to access for example `/register` URL, it will be redirected to the `parkings.active` route instead of the `vehicles.index` route.